 - There was a system for recording and acting on significant events and incidents.
 Staff understood their duty to raise concerns and report incidents and near misses.
-Leaders and managers supported them when they did so.
-There were 10 significant events recorded during the last 12 months. - There were adequate systems for reviewing and investigating when things went wrong.
+Leaders and managers supported them when they did so. - There were adequate systems for reviewing and investigating when things went wrong.
 The practice learned and shared lessons, identified themes and took action to improve safety in the practice.
 For example, monthly meetings for all staff were held, with significant events being a standing agenda item.
 We saw minutes of recent meetings confirming that significant events had been discussed.
-For example, in one instance medication had been issued without the appropriate medication review being completed.
-We saw evidence of this being discussed at a staff meeting with the outcome that a procedure was put in place to prompt the GP to check whether a review was due. - There was a system for receiving and acting on safety alerts.
+For example, in one instance a patient's referral letter had been handed to the wrong patient as it had become attached to the wrong patient's blood test results.
+We saw evidence of this being discussed at a staff meeting with the outcome that a procedure was put in place to ensure that all letters were put in envelopes prior to collection. - There was a system for receiving and acting on safety alerts.
 We were told that when medicines alerts were received, via a generic email address, the alert was placed in a folder on the shared drive and GPs alerted to it.
-We were shown evidence of a recent alert which resulted in a search being undertaken and 91 patients identified as taking a particular drug.
-We also saw that the appropriate action was taken as per the recommendations of the MHRA alert.
+We were shown evidence of a recent alert which resulted in a search being undertaken, patients identified as taking a particular drug, and the appropriate action taken as per the recommendations of the MHRA alert.